drush-ops/drush/docs/make.md

 Testing
 -------
-Drush make also comes with testing capabilities, designed to test drush make itself.
+Drush make also comes with testing capabilities, designed to test Drush make itself.
 Writing a new test is extremely simple.
 The process is as follows:

 1. Figure out what you want to test.
 Write a makefile that will test